amerkurev/django-docker-template/README.md

 ## Features
 - A well-configured Django project, with individual settings that can be changed using environment variables
 - Building and debugging a Django project in Docker
+- Integrated `pytest` and `coverage` for robust testing and code quality assurance ✅
 - A ready-made docker-compose file that brings together Postgres - Django - Gunicorn - Traefik
 - Serving static files (and user-uploaded files) with Nginx
 - Automatic database migration and static file collection when starting or restarting the Django container